Danish-1311/Covid19-Report-Indonesia/README.md

 The dashboard contains 3 pages:
 - __First page__ about The Covid-19 developments in Indonesia
 - __Second page__ about The Covid-19 developments in Provinces of Indonesia
-- __Third page__ about The Rank of the highest Covid-19 total cases or total deaths in Provinces of Indonesia
+- __Third page__ about Indonesia Provinces Covid-19 total cases or total deaths rank.

 ### Embed our Dashboard to your webpage: